221 - Academic Integrity

 Academic integrity, one of the most important values in higher education, requires that each student's work represents his/her own personal efforts and that the student acknowledges the intellectual contributions of others.
-MSC Southeast students are expected to honor the requirements of the Academic Integrity Policy.
-The following are unacceptable academic practices, called "academic fraud," that are violations of the Academic Integrity Policy:
+MSCS students are expected to honor the requirements of the Academic Integrity Policy.
+The following are unacceptable academic practices, called "academic misconduct," that are violations of the Academic Integrity Policy:

 - Plagiarism: The presentation of another's work as one's own by failing to cite the source, by failing to enclose direct quotations within quotation marks, or by paraphrasing in language that too closely resembles that of the source.